chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 You can check out the [full source code on GitHub]({{ metadata.repo }}) to see plugins and other packages used.
 I only ask that you don't steal my code and slap your own name on it.

+I'd like to thank my friends who accept to review my site or my work before it goes live, and also my partner Ilona for the times I say "just fixing something my website" and it takes at least half an hour.

 Thanks for stopping by, friend, it is mighty kind of you! 👋